edigonzales/thoth/thoth-biblios/README.md

 If `site.logo` is configured, that explicit logo is copied after asset overrides and wins over any `assets/site-logo.*` file.

+### Bundled Interlis Lab Assets

+Biblios always writes the bundled Interlis Lab runtime to `site-assets/interlis-lab/interlis-lab.js` and `site-assets/interlis-lab/ili2c.jar` in the generated HTML output.

+That does **not** mean every generated page loads those files automatically.
+The module script for `interlis-lab.js` is injected only on pages whose rendered content actually contains an `interlis-lab`.
+As a result, `ili2c.jar` is also not requested by every standard page, but only indirectly through the web component on pages that use it.

+In practice, the web server may expose these assets globally, while ordinary pages do not reference them unless needed.

+Example:

+- Home page or component index without a lab: no `interlis-lab.js` script is embedded.
+- Content page with `interlis-lab::labs/simple.json[...]`: the page embeds `site-assets/interlis-lab/interlis-lab.js`, and the generated `interlis-lab` element gets an `ili2c-jar-url` pointing to `site-assets/interlis-lab/ili2c.jar`.

 ### Replacing the Default CSS

 The simplest customization is replacing the default stylesheet: